bendyworks/buffet/README.md

   files within `vim/vimrcs/` are sourced by the main `dotfiles/vimrc`, to allow for cleaner organization.

+## Local Overrides

+After sourcing all Buffet `.bash` files, Bash will check for the existance of a `~/.bashrc.local` and source it if it exists.
+Similarly, when Vim sources its `.vim` files, it will check for the existance of a `~/.vimrc.local` and source it if it exists.
+In this way, any user is able to add their own (preferably non-destructive) configurations.

 ## Contributing

 Because these files are intended to be shared whole-cloth across machines,